vikingdata/articles/databases/mysql/info_queries.md

         , ROUND(SUM(data_length + index_length) / @meg, 2)  as db_size_in_meg
 	, ROUND(SUM(data_length + index_length) / @gig, 2)  as db_size_in_gig
 FROM information_schema.tables
+where table_schema not in
+ ('mysql', 'information_schema', 'performance_schema', 'sys')
 GROUP BY table_schema
 order by db_size_in_meg desc
 limit 10;